gterren/ranking_extreme_scenarios/README.md

 **netload_extreme_scenarios.ipynb** analyzes the performance of Kernel Principal Componenent Analysis (KPCA) when applied to this problem.

 ## Functional Principal Componenet Analsyis

-**depth_n_fPCA.R**
+**depth_n_fPCA.R** uses library *fdapace* to implement functional Principal Componenent Analysis (fPCA) in a set of load, wind and solar scenarios.
+The code perform fPCA in the load, wind and solar scenarios of each assent independetly.
+This is exploratory analyses to indentify patterns in the variance exalined by the functional principal components.

-**sample_fPCA.R**
+**sample_fPCA.R** uses library *fdaoutlier* in a set of load, wind and solar scenarios.

 ## Functional Depth

 **extremality_metrics.ipynb** implements in Python multiple depth metrics.
-Some of the functions are from a library priviouly implemented in R. This notebook includes the state-of-the-art of depth notions from a recetly publish review.
+Some of the functions are from a library priviouly implemented in R. This notebook includes the state-of-the-art of depth notions from a recetly published review.
 The depth notions aim to statistically define *outlierness* or *extremality*.
 See notebook write-ups for information and references.

 **extremality_detection.ipynb** analyzes the performance of different depth notions rooted in functional data analysis methods.
 In addition, different heuristic are implemented and the performance are compared to depth notions.
 A method that exploits both the statistical and energy definition of extremality is proposed identify the most extrame scenarios when are defined as the most costly as a consecuence of the the error in the day-ahead operational planning.